andrescerv/BEDU-pilot-class/README.md

 # BEDU-pilot-class
-This is the pilot class in BEDU.
+This is my pilot class in BEDU.

-The topic covered are Python lists.
+The topic covered are **Python lists**.

 Lists in Python, although fundamental, are fun and versatile enough to make different exercises.